Sustainability

 STEP④: Assess human rights risks in the supply chain.

-Based on the interviews with suppliers carried out in FY2021 for 242 companies (response rate: 100%), suppliers who did not meet the Sustainability Procurement Guidelines were identified and a survey on trends in matters concerning human rights in the Guidelines was carried out.
+Based on a supplier hearing survey targeting 242 companies, we identified suppliers that did not meet the standards of the Sustainability Procurement Guidelines and investigated trends in the human rights-related items of the guidelines.
 In addition, we cross-referenced Takara Shuzo’s purchased products with the “List of Goods Produced by Child Labor or Forced Labor” published by the U.S. Department of Labor, and discovered that Brazilian sugarcane was on their list.
 So we identified Brazilian crude alcohol as being a purchased product that had a human rights risk.
 To assess the human rights risks, we carried out interviews with the supplier from which we procure this crude alcohol, which showed that the producer was not using forced labor or child labor.

 In addition, as part of our efforts to identify and assess risks, we visited a crude alcohol manufacturing supplier in Brazil in May 2023 and conducted an on-site investigation into the local labor environment, with a focus on human rights risks.
 We determined that the risks of forced labor, child labor, health and safety, and environmental risks were low.